 The internal receiver is secured in place on the skull bone with sutures and the incision is closed.
 A sterile dressing is placed on the incision.

 Children generally remain in the hospital overnight and return home the day after surgery.

 Recovery & Follow-up

 Following surgery, your child will return home for four weeks to allow the swelling and soreness to subside and the incision to heal.
 After several days, the incision may get wet during bathing or showering.

 The externally worn speech processor is activated about four weeks after surgery.
 The activation and programming is performed at the implant center.
 Programming for each implant is customized for the patient and takes about six hours over a two-day period.

-You'll be asked to return to the UCSF Douglas Grant Cochlear Implant Center at regular intervals for your child's device to be checked and to measure performance.
+You'll be asked to return to our pediatric Cochlear Implant Center at regular intervals for your child's device to be checked and to measure performance.
 Re-testing generally occurs at one, three and six months and one year following the initial device fitting.
 Then, semi-annual or annual evaluations are often performed.
 However, additional and consecutive visits may be required.

 Benefit from a cochlear implant usually improves with time but can't be guaranteed.
 Most people are able to engage in hearing activities, such as listening to music, enjoying a movie, using a phone and participating in social activities.
 Rehabilitation after surgery is key to maximizing the benefits of the cochlear implant, so motivation is critical.
 We encourage our patients to: